• Get Started

 Time-of-Use Plans — Pay less during off-peak hours, such as nights and weekends.
 These made more sense during the summer when you could shift heavy AC loads to off-peak hours.
 In fall’s moderate weather, the savings often don’t justify the higher peak rates.

-Prepaid Electricity — Pay as you go and track usage with alerts—some prepaid plans offer no deposit or credit check.
-It can serve as a short-term bridge if you’re waiting to secure a longer contract.
+Prepaid Electricity — Pay-as-you-go and track usage with alerts—some prepaid plans offer no deposit or credit check.
+It can serve as a short-term bridge while you wait to secure a longer contract.

 Flat-Rate Plans — Pay one flat fee regardless of your usage.
 Consistent monthly bills, but you typically pay a premium for this predictability.